gravitational/teleport/docs/4.2/trustedclusters.md

 ```
 !!! tip "Note"

-    In order to pass logins from a root "main" trusted cluster to a leaf cluster, you must use the variable `{{internal.logins}}`.
+    In order to pass logins from a root trusted cluster to a leaf cluster, you must use the variable `{{internal.logins}}`.

 ## How does it work?